clemsonciti/citi-webpage/_posts/2016-10-04-Research-computing-and-data-insight.md

 participants with practical programming knowledge and familiarity with the University's diverse research computing facilities.
-Boot camp is open to all students,faculty and staff.
+Boot camp is open to all students,faculty and staff."
 author: Ashwin Srinath
 ---